fahad-aziz10/fahad-aziz10/README.md

 ### Hi there 👋
+🔭 I am a dedicated Electrical Engineer with a Master's degree in Electrical Engineering from UET Lahore, specializing in Embedded Systems and holding multiple certifications in Machine Learning and Artificial Intelligence.
+With a passion for technology and a deep understanding of electrical engineering principles, I am committed to advancing innovative solutions in this dynamic field.
+My professional journey spans various roles, from startups to established corporations, where I actively contributed to Embedded Systems projects, honing technical skills and fostering effective communication and teamwork.

+🌱 Looking ahead, my career goals revolve around challenging projects and exploring the intersection of electrical engineering and machine learning.
+I'm enthusiastic about contributing to cutting-edge innovations in the electrical engineering sector.

+📫 I welcome connections with fellow professionals in the electrical engineering, embedded systems, and machine learning domains.
+Feel free to connect with me on LinkedIn to explore potential collaborations or discussions.
+You can also reach me via email at fahad_aziz10@yahoo.com .
 <!--
 **fahad-aziz10/fahad-aziz10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.